 Beauty sleep is not a myth, sleep is a vital part of life, essential for physical and mental regeneration.
-Without sleep we not only look tired, our bodies are tired and can’t function efficiently this shows in our mental clarity and the appearance of our skin.
+Without sleep we not only look tired, but our bodies also are tired and can’t function efficiently this shows in our mental clarity and the appearance of our skin.
 A recent study group proved that the most ageing thing to a person’s appearance was lack of sleep.
 Lack of sleep renders the body unable to regenerate fully this can result in dark under eye circles, a dull and sallow complexion and blemishes.
 The circulatory system is compromised reducing the nutrients being supplied to the skin and reducing lymph flow removing toxins.
 All of which are going to increase the visible appearance of ageing, not conducive of a beautiful complexion.

-Here’s a few tips to aid in a restful night’s kip and to keep you looking and feeling beautiful.
+Here are a few tips to aid in a restful night’s kip and to keep you looking and feeling beautiful.

 Turn it off!
-Clear your sleep space of electrical equipment, the bedroom should be for sleep and sex not work, computers and phones emit electromagnetic fields (EMF’s) that interfere with the brain’s sleep patterns and speeds brain degeneration
+Clear your sleep space of electrical equipment, the bedroom should be for sleep and sex, not work.
+Computers and phones emit electromagnetic fields (EMF’s) that interfere with the brain’s sleep patterns and speeds brain degeneration

 Avoid caffeine after lunch.
 This includes tea and also dark chocolate, this can keep you awake for hours!
 Caffeine can interfere with your sleep for up to 10 hours after drinking.

 Regular bedtimes.
 Try to go to bed at a similar time every night.